 My morality, manner of speech, style of writing, and building blocks of thought may all be traced to Middle-earth (and other subsequent worlds I have visited, but Tolkien had and has the greater influence over me).
 And before somebody asks, yes, I was part of the Harry Potter generation – growing up as the books came out.
 Part and not a part, for I actually did not read Harry Potter until after the last book came out.
+(Okay, a slight exaggeration.
+I did read The Sorcerer's Stone and loved it, but was put off from reading further after The Chamber of Secrets movie scared me half to death twice over.)
 As such, I am a child of Fantasy at large, my love for the genre balanced by my passion for history and mythology & folklore.
 What authority I claim regarding the genre is thus based upon over a decade of unremitting reading (and High Fantasy gaming).

 Upon joining the Pottermore (officially created and sponsored by J.K.
 Rowling) website, I was sorted into Ravenclaw House at Hogwarts and the Horned Serpent at the North American school of Ilvermorny.
 My wand is Pine wood with a Phoenix feather core 10 ¾" and Supple flexibility, and my Patronus is a dolphin.
 When asked where in Tolkien's Middle-earth, or any Fantasy world for that matter (thought naturally barring worlds of my own creation), I would like live, I think the answer would be Dol Amroth in southern Gondor.

 Anyway, I began this blog back in 2016 because so many of my friends said that I should (or would be good at such) that I could ignore them no longer; their statements derived from my Facebook posts regarding my reading and the genre at large.
 I cannot promise that this blog will be any more edifying than my Facebook posts, and it certainly will not be a bunch of standard Fantasy book reviews.
 Think of this thus as a public diary of sorts – a record of my subsequent and continued journey through the Realm of the Fantastic.